 While the writing is intermediately clumsy, Max Nichols’ “Two Night Stand” is benefited by charming performances by Miles Teller and Analeigh Tipton.
 After an online date, the two characters are stuck with each other due to a snowstorm.
 What follows is a funny, occasionally insightful look at modern-day relationships and the reason why some of them last and some don’t.

 23. Wristcutters: A Love Story (2007) | Director: Goran Dukić

 Set in an afterlife, limbo-like space that looks exactly like our world, “Wristcutters: A Love Story” is about a place inhabited by people who kill themselves.
 Without a lack of emotion in the standard space, romance, and friendship bloom in this darkly comic tale about connection.

 22. The Big Sick (2017) | Director: Michael Showalter

-Kumail Nanjiani and wife Gordon’s real-life story served for an absolute charmer.
-Edgy and loveable, “The Bick Sick” showed how a cross-culture love story could be a fun, engaging and thoughtful to say the least.
+Kumail Nanjiani and his wife Gordon’s real-life story served as an absolute charmer.
+Edgy and loveable, “The Bick Sick” showed how a cross-culture love story could be fun, engaging, and thoughtful, to say the least.
 Featuring a mostly bed-ridden work from Zoe Kazan, the film cleverly subverts the rom-com genre by staying true to what it believes.